FAQs

 No. RADAR™ testing is based on a revolutionary patented non-disruptive DDoS testing technology that has ZERO impact on ongoing operations.
 It is an automated solution that runs on live production environments at pre-scheduled time periods.

 Yes.
-RADAR™ testing checks production environments automatically against over 140 different types of DDoS attack vectors, from layers 3, 4 & 7 (Application Layer) attacks.
+RADAR testing checks production environments automatically against over 140 different types of DDoS attack vectors, from layers 3 (network), 4 (transport) & 7 (Application) attacks.

-MazeBolt’s professional services are top experts worldwide in the DDoS field.
-Many of them originally come from various other leading DDoS mitigation companies.
-MazeBolt’s professional services provide –
+MazeBolt’s professional services include some of the top experts worldwide in the DDoS.
+Many of them originally come from other leading DDoS mitigation companies.
+MazeBolt’s professional services include –

-• Very strong support – MazeBolt’s professional services allow our customers to focus on their business, using our experience in DDoS mitigation to assist in liaising with DDoS mitigation vendors.
-We will make closing vulnerabilities a painless process.
-We are with you every step of the way.
+• High-touch customer support – MazeBolt’s professional services allow our customers to focus on their business, using our experience in DDoS mitigation to assist in liaising with DDoS mitigation vendors.
+We make closing vulnerabilities a painless process and are with you every step of the way.

-• Leading DDoS experts – Our DDoS experts have all come from leading DDoS Mitigation companies and understand both defense and attack.
-We have worked with over 100 enterprise organizations consulting on vendor remediation, real-time attack analysis, and deep DDoS architecture planning and understanding.
+• Deep domain experience – Our DDoS experts come from leading DDoS mitigation companies and have worked with over 100 enterprise organizations consulting on vendor remediation, real-time attack analysis, and deep DDoS architecture planning and implementation.

-• The liaison with your mitigation company – Our professional service DDoS experts will guide your remediation efforts with your DDoS mitigation vendors.
+• The liaison with your mitigation company – Our team will guide your remediation efforts with your DDoS mitigation vendors.
 If required, our professional service can also help plan new architectural changes.

-• Customize attack simulation vectors to add to RADAR™️ Testing – If your organization requires specific attack vectors for proprietary reasons.
-MazeBolt’s professional services, together with R&D, will design, QA, and implement your required attack vectors, to be an ongoing part of your RADAR™️ testing platform.
+• Customized attack simulation vectors – If your organization requires specific attack vectors for proprietary reasons, MazeBolt can design and implement your required attack vectors and add it to your RADAR™️ testing platform.

-MazeBolt RADAR™️ testing runs 50,000 to hundreds of thousands of DDoS attack simulations a year.
+MazeBolt RADAR testing can run from 50,000 to hundreds of thousands of DDoS attack simulations a year.
 It can do this comfortably because it is a patented technology that is non-disruptive to IT operations during these DDoS attack simulations.

-Every vulnerability discovered by RADAR™️ testing has all the data required to fine-tune the DDoS mitigation policy; for example, the amount of attack simulation sent and attack traffic received, together with other important reporting parameters.
-This information allows the DDoS mitigation vendor and MazeBolt to coordinate a perfect policy change for each vulnerability discovered.
-Because the technology is non-disruptive, revalidating can be done in real-time to fine-tune security policies.
-Each customer has different requirements, and a mutually agreed-upon schedule for simulations and vulnerability reporting, and remediation intervals is designed together with MazeBolt’s professional services.
-Providing end-to-end full vulnerability identification coverage and vulnerability remediation management.
+Every vulnerability discovered by RADAR has all the data required to fine-tune the DDoS mitigation policy.
+For example, RADAR logs the volume of attack simulation sent and attack traffic received, together with other important reporting parameters.
+This information allows the DDoS mitigation vendor and MazeBolt to coordinate an optimized policy change for each vulnerability discovered.
+Because RADAR is non-disruptive, revalidating can be done in real-time to fine-tune the updated security policies.
+Each customer has different requirements, and a mutually agreed-upon schedule for simulations and vulnerability reporting, and remediation intervals are mutually agreed.

 Continuously & On-demand.

-You can generate a report of your DDoS Vulnerabilities (DDoS Mitigation Gaps) at any time from your MazeBolt Account.
-We called this report a Vendor report, additionally, quarterly customers receive an executive report for high-level risk quantification and reduction understanding.
+A DDoS Vulnerabilities (DDoS Mitigation Gaps) report can be generated at any time (we refer to this as a Vendor report).
+Additionally, customers receive a quarterly executive report for high-level risk quantification and reduction recommendations.

 RADAR™ testing vendor reports include a comprehensive and complete story of what took place during that particular DDoS attack simulation.
 For example, on a per attack simulation basis, the vendor can see: